Create Low-Carbon Economy

 Estimated reading time: 8 minutes

-The Paris Agreement, requires tremendous efforts from all sectors to combat climate change.
+The Paris Agreement requires tremendous efforts from all sectors to combat climate change.
 The transition to a lower-carbon emissions economy creates opportunities and challenges.
 The European chemical industry wants to seize the opportunities arising from this transition.
 Further reduction of its greenhouse gas (GHG) emissions requires investments and continued innovation in technologies to further improve energy efficiency and further increase sustainable renewable energy and the use of alternative feedstock.

 Contribution to the EU Green Deal

 The European Commission aims with the EU Green Deal to develop cleaner energy and cutting-edge technological innovation to reduce GHG emissions and enhance the quality of life of European citizens.
 It prioritises boosting energy efficiency and eco-design of products.
 Reducing energy consumption, improving energy efficiency of production processes, and switching to low-carbon alternatives will contribute to this goal.
+Cefic supports Europe’s ambition to become the first climate neutral continent by 2050.
+By reducing GHG emissions, the industry is working towards the EU’s ambitions for climate neutrality, clean energy and zero pollution.

 Reducing GHG emissions

 To limit the increase of the global average temperature to well below 2°C, and preferably 1.5°C, above pre-industrial levels, in line with the Paris agreement, it is necessary to reduce the world’s absolute greenhouse gas emissions.
 The chemical industry actively monitors its Scope 1 and Scope 2 GHG emissions to track progress in GHG emissions reduction.
-Scope 3 GHG emissions at the sectoral level have not been fully assessed due to the industry’s diverse product portfolios and complex value chains
+Scope 3 GHG emissions at the sectoral level have not been fully assessed due to the industry’s diverse product portfolios and complex value chains.

 Scope 1 GHG Emissions